Abu Bakr Siddique Khan

-Abu Bakar Siddique Khan (আবু বকর সিদ্দিক খাঁন) is a two-star officer and the incumbent Master General of the Ordnance of Bangladesh Army.
-He is the former director general of Bangladesh Institute of International and Strategic Studies.
+Abu Bakar Siddique Khan (আবু বকর সিদ্দিক খাঁন) is a two-star officer and the incumbent master general of the ordnance of the Bangladesh Army.
+He is the former director general of the Bangladesh Institute of International and Strategic Studies.
 Khan is also the pioneer colonel commandant of the Air Defence Corps.

 Early life and education

-Khan was in Munshiganj, Bangladesh.
-After finishing high school he enlisted to Bangladesh Military Academy in 1989 and was commissioned with the 25th BMA long course in the regiment of artillery on December 1991.
-Khan is a graduate of Defence Services Command and Staff College, the National Defence College, and Armed Forces War College.
-Khan also obtained his gunnery staff course on air defence from Pakistan Army School of Artillery at Nowshera, Pakistan.
+Khan was born in Munshiganj, Bangladesh.
+After finishing high school, he enlisted in the Bangladesh Military Academy in 1989 and was commissioned with the 25th BMA long course in the regiment of artillery in December 1991.
+Khan is a graduate of the Defence Services Command and Staff College, the National Defence College, and the Armed Forces War College.
+Khan also obtained his gunnery staff course on air defence from the Pakistan Army School of Artillery at Nowshera, Pakistan.

 Military career

-Khan instructed at Artillery centre and school and the Defence Services Command and Staff College.
-He commanded one air defence regiment, one air defence battery and was the general staff officer (grade-1) of 66th Infantry Division at Rangpur Cantonment.
+Khan instructed at the Artillery Centre and School and the Defence Services Command and Staff College.
+He commanded one air defence regiment, one air defence battery and was the general staff officer (grade-1) of the 66th Infantry Division at Rangpur Cantonment.
 Khan was also the deputy director of artillery directorate in army headquarters.
-He was promoted to brigadier general on 2017 and commanded the independent air defence artillery brigade at Mirpur Cantonment.
-Khan furthermore served as one of the directors at Armed Forces War College.
-He was promoted to major general on April 2024 and appointed as director general of Bangladesh Institute of International and Strategic Studies.
-He returned to army headquarters on September 2024 and designated as the master general of ordnance.
-On 28 October 2025, Khan was made the first colonel commandant of air defence corps.
-Khan is one of the board of members in the Bangladesh Army University of Engineering & Technology and the Bangladesh Army International University of Science and Technology.
+He was promoted to brigadier general in 2017 and commanded the independent air defence artillery brigade at Mirpur Cantonment.
+Khan furthermore served as one of the directors of the Armed Forces War College.
+He was promoted to major general in April 2024 and appointed as director general of the Bangladesh Institute of International and Strategic Studies.
+He returned to army headquarters in September 2024 and was designated as the master general of ordnance.
+On 28 October 2025, Khan was made the first colonel commandant of the air defence corps.